 *Applicants who are struggling to meet the deadline may submit the application form with just Section 1 completed.
 In this case the applicant must add the names of the first and second supervisor to Section 2.

 This is a competitive award and after an internal sifting process the School of Humanities will nominate one candidate to the Graduate School by Thursday 25 May 2017.
 The winning candidate will receive a letter from the Associate Dean of the Graduate School in late June.

 Download application form (Word document)

 The Memorial Scholarship is awarded to academically talented applicants (as assessed by their School).
 A maximum of £1,250 is available to award between successful applicants in each academic year.

 Please note that the eligibility criteria for this award have been amended - please see below/application form for details.

-Eligibility is restricted to two groups of students:
+Eligibility is restricted to the following students:

-- Postgraduate research students, full-time or part-time registered on the MA (by research) in Theology/Religious Studies, MRes in Theology/Religious Studies or PhD in Theology/Religious Studies and undertaking research in Hebrew Bible.
+- Postgraduate research students, full-time or part-time, registered on the MA (by research) in Theology/Religious Studies, MRes in Theology/Religious Studies or PhD in Theology/Religious Studies and undertaking research in Hebrew Bible.

 External sources of funding